Skip to main content

 Holiday pay liability is the total accrued holiday pay that employees have earned.
 Holiday pay liability must be reported on an ongoing basis by any company with employees.
 For each new day the employee has earned, the holiday pay liability increases.
 It decreases for each paid day of leave the employee has taken.

 If the company allows its employees to save holiday for too long, the cost of holiday pay increases.
-For the majority of employees, salaries increase over time, and given that holiday pay is calculated based on current salary, it builds up and is more expensive when the holiday pay is eventually paid out.
+For the majority of employees, salaries increase over time.
+Given that holiday pay is calculated based on current salary, it builds up and is more expensive when the holiday pay is eventually paid out.

 Taking holiday

-If the employee has not taken at least 20 days’ holiday
+If the employee has not taken at least 20 days of holiday

 If the employee has failed to report any holiday days taken, it is important to correct this immediately so that the holiday liability is correct.